 Taking part in decision making forums

-Service users and carers are involved at all levels of the Teaching Partnership and are involved with social work course committee meetings.
+Service participants are involved at all levels of the Teaching Partnership and are involved with social work course committee meetings.
 This is where students get a chance to feedback their views to the course team and partners and service users and carers also have a voice.

 These are just some of the ways people get involved at the University of Suffolk and Suffolk County Council, but there are other ideas and we would be interested to hear from you if you have an idea.

-If you have any questions or would like to know more about the involvement of social work service users and carers at the University of Suffolk and Suffolk County Council, please contact:
+If you have any questions or would like to know more about the involvement of social work service participants at the University of Suffolk and Suffolk County Council, please contact:

 For more information on our approach please read Sophie's Blog

-- An article about how service users and students learn and work alongside each other at South Bank University
+- An article about how service participants and students learn and work alongside each other at South Bank University

-- A paper based on a case study of service user involvement in an adoption research project
+- A paper based on a case study of service participant involvement in an adoption research project

 - A special issue of Social Work Education - The International Journal